centminmod/centminmod-centos7-elevate/readme.md

     Swap:          4095           4        4091
     Total:         7760         770        5069
    ```
 2. There are 3 parts to the CentOS 7 in-place migration upgrade outlined below.
+Please do a full data backup for your Nginx vhost sites + MariaDB MySQL databases before attempting the below in-place migration steps to AlmaLinux 8.

 # Part 1 - Install AlmaLinux Elevate & Reboot Server